 Can a Person Recover from Prescription Drug Abuse at One of Narconon Centers?

 There are people recovering from prescription drug addiction at every Narconon drug and alcohol rehabilitation center around the world.
 In some Narconon centers, the number of people entering drug rehab due to prescription drug addiction has been increasing to the point where it may be half of those coming in.
 Recovery from any addiction takes work and is best done in a long-term, in-patient drug rehab where the person can concentrate on his or her recovery, far from the dealers and drug-using friends they left behind.
-The long-term, in-patient Narconon drug and alcohol recovery programs offer those in recovery a completely drug-free environment in which to construct a new, permanent, drug-free life.
+The long-term, in-patient Narconon drug and alcohol recovery programs offer those in recovery a drug-free environment in which to construct a new, permanent, sober life.